Philip Treacy

 January 14, 2018

-Celebrity hat designer, known for his collaboration with different ‘haute couture’ clothes brands like Chanel and Karl Lagerfeld, designed unique hats for the wedding of the Prince of Whales… and the list of his achievements grows with each day.
+Celebrity hat designer, known for his collaboration with different ‘haute couture’ clothes brands like Chanel and Karl Lagerfeld, designed unique hats for the wedding of the Prince of Wales… and the list of his achievements grows with each day.

 The Fashiongton Post: Philip, as we know, you got the interest in sewing and designing yet in the early childhood, when you were five years old.
 Was it the influence of your parents or was it on the contrary, something they never encouraged?